wedeygidigbawepin/killedbysars.github.io/README.md

 These people were killed by SARS (special anti robbery squad)

-They are a unit of the Nigerian police and are notirious for gruesome crimes.
+They are a unit of the Nigerian police and are notorious for gruesome crimes.